 Osteoarthritis (OA) of the hip and knee

-Osteoarthritis (OA) refers to a condition where the joint becomes painful and stiff.
-This is often because the gliding, protective surfaces of the joint (known as cartilage) become less smooth and this causes a reaction in the body.
+This is often because the gliding, protective surfaces of the joint (known as cartilage) become less smooth, and this causes a reaction in the body.

 Previous injuries may also mean our joints no longer function as well as they used to.
 The joints commonly affected by OA are the hips, knees, lower back and hands.
 Many people will experience symptoms in one or more of these areas as they get older.